 “I am going to be attending the University of Guelph to study human nutrition!
 With the money I receive from the scholarship, I plan to put it towards school fees.
 I am so grateful to have been selected for this scholarship!
 It is an amazing feeling to be acknowledged for all the hard work I’ve put into my studies within these few years.
 Also, shoutout to my teachers, friends, and parents for supporting and encouraging me throughout this journey!
 I couldn’t have done it without them!✌🏽out GCVI!” -Alex

 GCVI’s Chamber Choir is joined by Joseph Morales from Hamilton

 GCVI’s Music Program Delivers an Incredible Pandemic Winter Concert

 We hosted two successful virtual IB Information Nights for all prospective students and their parents/guardians.
 If you missed it, you can watch it here:

 Peer Tutoring Clubs to Support Students are Running

 Year 2 (Gr 12) IB student, Joel, is running a peer tutoring club to support senior IB students.
 Year 1 (Gr 11) students Ava, Jerry, and Rachel are running a peer tutoring program that supports preparatory program students.
 These clubs both help students who are encountering academic challenges and/or to improve learning and study habits.

 Here are some of our Year 1 IB (Gr 11) tutors virtually supporting our preparatory students.

-Great job on a successful five weeks, everyone!
-Here are some of our Year 1s working hard in Math SL
+Students adjusting to cohorts and masks.
+Here are some of our Year 1s working hard in Math SL.

 We are so happy for Ashna Jain!
 CONGRATULATIONS on being awarded the University of Toronto National Scholarship AND the Dean’s Merit Award for Engineering!